ybo-source/synapse-net-challenge/scripts/cooper/README.md

 $ rsync -avz --delete -e ssh /path/to/tomogram_folder constantin@sfb1286.ims.bio:/data/share/<NAME>
 ```
 Here, `/path/to/tomogram_folder` is the folder with the tomograms (or any other data) you want to copy over.
 Replace `<NAME>` with the name for storing the data on the server.
-This name can also be a nested folder.
+This name should not contain any additional `/`s,
-E.g. use `all_tomograms/new` to store the data you copy in a nested folder on the server.
+otherwise it will lead to problems in the transfer.

 You will be prompted to enter a password after running the `rsync` command.
 You can find the password in the file `pwd.txt` in this folder.